juvalen/mb-checker/README.md

 Clone this repository into a directory

-Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _output_ under this.
+Copy json **Bookmarks** file in which Chrome stores bookmarks to a subdirectory named _output_ under this.

-1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks, including bookmarks_bar, other and synced top folders
+1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks.
+It includes bookmarks_bar, other and synced top folders

 2. Run then `./buildJSON.py 301 404 406` to produce Filtered.json from Bookmarks and Filtered.url

-This two sample commands will generate 6 files in _output_ subdirectory:
+This last sample commands will generate 6 files in _output_ subdirectory:

-* **Filtered.url**: list of return code and URL for each entry
+* **Filtered.url**: list of original URLs with their return code

 * **XXX.url**: list of inaccessible URLs